trainart/linux2/2-3-2-Boot-process.md

 * **White**/**gray** - unit is inactive/not running.
 * **Red** - unit failed to run.

+`systemctl` is a powerful command-line tool for managing `systemd`-driven Linuxes.
+It's a system and service manager for Linux.
+More details are below.

 Table below presents **SystemV runlevel** and **Systemd target** equivalents.